naturalatlas/leaflet-transitionedicon/README.md

 .my-transition-leave-active { }  /* end state */
 ```

-No other configuration is necessary.
+That's it – no other configuration is necessary.
 Simply add and remove markers from the map as usual:

 ```js
 // add marker to map (transition in)